What is Baptism?

 What does baptism really mean?

-• and the descent of Jesus into death and his subsequent rise to new life.
+• The descent of Jesus into death and his subsequent rise to new life.

 Why does Christ Church baptize infants as well as adults?